utkarsh2102/ruby-rails/guides/source/autoloading_and_reloading_constants.md

 When `config.cache_classes` is false Rails is able to reload autoloaded constants.

-For example, in you're in a console session and edit some file behind the scenes, the code can be reloaded with the `reload!` command:
+For example, if you're in a console session and edit some file behind the scenes, the code can be reloaded with the `reload!` command:

 ```